Nsromapa/heysiri/README.md

 ## Overview

 + Siri commands are tested in iOS 13.
-+ Works well with AirPods.
++ Works well with AirPods or hands-free device.
 + Knowing more Siri commands will allow you to do more in hands-free mode.
 + Hands-free "hey siri" wake word helps you avoid contact with germs on surfaces.
 + Some commands require pre-installed apps developed by Apple.